 If you were in a vehicle accident and are wondering how to claim, you may wish to hire legal representation.
 It’s possible that you’re worried about the cost of doing so, in which case you may appreciate the option of a No Win No Fee Agreement.

 A Conditional Fee Agreement (CFA) may be used as the contract you sign with a No Win No Fee solicitor.
 Generally, when you sign this agreement, it will mean that your solicitor will not ask you to pay an upfront fee.
 However, if your claim is successful as per the CFA, they will be entitled to a portion of the compensation, which is capped by law.
 Should the claim be unsuccessful, there is nothing to pay the solicitor for their service.

-For more information regarding how to claim whiplash as a passenger and to find out if a personal injury solicitor could help with your potential claim, get in touch with Advice.co.uk using the following details:
+If you have any questions such as ‘Can pre-existing injuries affect a whiplash claim?’, or for more information regarding how to claim whiplash as a passenger and to find out if a personal injury solicitor could help with your potential claim, get in touch with Advice.co.uk using the following details:

 Related Whiplash Injury Claim Guides

 We hope these guides will be of use to you: